BradleyBartlett/azure-docs/articles/azure-stack/azure-stack-register.md

 1. [Install PowerShell for Azure Stack](azure-stack-powershell-install.md).
 2. Copy the [RegisterWithAzure.psm1 script](https://go.microsoft.com/fwlink/?linkid=842959) to a folder (such as C:\Temp).
 3. Start PowerShell ISE as an administrator and import the RegisterWithAzure module.
+4. Ensure you are logged into the correct Azure Powershell context that you want to register your Azure Stack environment with

+    ```Powershell
+    Set-AzureRmContext -SubscriptionId $YourAzureSubscriptionId
+    ```

-4. From the RegisterWithAzure.psm1 script, run the Add-AzsRegistration module.
+5. From the RegisterWithAzure.psm1 module, run the Set-AzsRegistration function.
 Replace the following placeholders:
     - *YourCloudAdminCredential* is a PowerShell object that contains the local domain credentials for the domain\cloudadmin (for the development kit, this is azurestack\cloudadmin).
-    - *YourAzureSubscriptionID* is the ID of the Azure subscription that you want to use to register Azure Stack.
-    - *YourAzureDirectoryTenantName* is the name of the Azure tenant directory associated with your Azure subscription.
-The registration resource will be created in this directory tenant.
     - *YourPrivilegedEndpoint* is the name of the [privileged end point](azure-stack-privileged-endpoint.md).

     ```powershell
-    Add-AzsRegistration -CloudAdminCredential $YourCloudAdminCredential -AzureDirectoryTenantName $YourAzureDirectoryTenantName  -AzureSubscriptionId $YourAzureSubscriptionId -PrivilegedEndpoint $YourPrivilegedEndpoint -BillingModel Development
+    Set-AzsRegistration -CloudAdminCredential $YourCloudAdminCredential -PrivilegedEndpoint $YourPrivilegedEndpoint
     ```
-5. In the pop-up login window, enter your Azure subscription credentials.

 ## Verify the registration